Glossary: Postulate Mechanics

 MEST

-In Scientology, MEST stands for the all-substance universe, that we see as matter, energy, space, and time.
+In Scientology, MEST stands for the substantial universe, that we perceive as matter, energy, space, and time.
 Scientology makes the error of limiting the designation of “MEST” to the material universe only.
 In Postulate Mechanics, the universe is defined as all that is knowable, and made up of matter, radiation and thought as its substance.
 Space and time are properties of substance.
 [Universe]

 MIND